RoshanDPEA/newKirtaSlideStuffWebsiteDrawingStuff/ReadMe.txt

 the frames are named like this frame0001, frame0002, etc

 #TODO find the website site and HTML layout to scrape images from
+#DONE its on localhost which you can use ssh tunneling to accsess witht he raspberry pis

 http://beetlejuice.local is the website where the images are hosted